Bob Vila’s 10 “Must Do” Projects for December

 2. Hang Holiday Lights

 If your house isn’t twinkling with bright holiday lights just yet, make sure to install them safely when you do.
 Work with a partner if possible, or use an extension pole to reach to the roof and keep your feet planted on the ground.
 Remember to plug outdoor lights into circuits protected by ground-fault interrupters (GFCIs) for electrical safety.
+Looking to purchase some lights for your home’s exterior?
+See our recommendations in our researched guide to the best outdoor Christmas lights.

 RELATED: How to Hang Christmas Lights Outside